-Dust mop, sweep, or vacuum regularly.
+- Dust mop, sweep or vacuum regularly.
 Always follow the manufacturer’s cleaning advice.
 When cleaning no longer or floor losing shine, re-coat the floor with a surface finish.
-Never wax a surface-finished floor, and never use vinyl or other floor cleaning products blindly these products have acids that can be remove shining.
+Never wax a surface-finished floor, and never use vinyl or other floor cleaning products blindly these products have acids that can be removed shining.

-Place walk off rugs at doorways to help protect wood floors from grit, dirt and debris.
-Place felt pads under furniture legs and vacuum/dust your wood floor regularly.
+Place walk-off rugs at doorways to help protect wood floors from grit, dirt, and debris.
+The place felt pads under furniture legs and vacuum/dust your wood floor regularly.

-Most hardwood floors are finished, which means they’re coated in a heavy duty, hard wearing sealant which protects the wood beneath it.
-Urethane, polyurethane and polyacrylic are common sealants because they’re both stain resistant and waterproof.
-Being waterproof, this means that you can easily clean your wooden floors using water mixed with a sud-producing soap, such as dishwashing liquid or a mild laundry detergent.
+How to Clean Hardwood Floors?
+Most hardwood floors are finished, which means they’re coated in a heavy-duty, hard-wearing sealant that protects the wood beneath it.
+Urethane, polyurethane, and polyacrylic are common sealants because they’re both stain-resistant and waterproof.
+Being waterproof, this means that you can easily clean your wooden floors using water mixed with a sud-producing soap, such as dishwashing liquid or mild laundry detergent.